My Running Progress

 The Injury

 I injured the upper flexor tendon on my right foot which put me out of commission for a whole month.
-Then, the injury re-appeared later when I was hiking.
-It is so much easier to rest or do an easy run, than give into the impulsively and do a hard run every single time because that’s what gets you long term injuries.
-Also, you cannot “out-run” an injury.
+Then, the injury re-appeared later when I was hiking with load.
+It is much easier on your body to rest or do an easy run, than give in to the impulse and do a hard run every single time as that’s what gets you long term injuries.
+You cannot “out-run” an injury.
 That’s not how it works.
 Your tendons take a much longer time than your muscles and cardiovascular system to improve, and so even though you might feel as though your fit enough to run long distances at speed, you need to consider your tendons and your activity load.
 Running is fun, but only when done sensibly.
-No one likes shin splints or tendinitis.
+Otherwise, you might find yourself in a physiotherapist’s office with shin splints.

 For those newly interested in running

 For those interested in running, make sure that you start slow in distance volume, and only increase your activity levels by maximum 10% per week.
-Take rest days seriously and don’t be afraid to run with others as this can be much more rewarding than running by yourself.
+This is not a strict rule, but should rather be treated as a guideline.
+Take rest days seriously.
+Also, don’t be afraid to run with others as this can be much more rewarding than running by yourself.
+I suggest finding your local Parkrun as it’s completely free to join!

 My plan for this year